reTHINK-project/dev-runtime-nodejs/README.md

 ### Architecture Description
+<p align="justify">As illustrated in the diargam above, Runtime Node design has a flexible approach.
+Since it supports both deploying hyperty application in an isolated sandbox or in the same context as Runtime Node process.
+In the following upcoming sections a descritpion of main architecture components is given.
+Afterwards, an emphasis on architecture possible slight variations depending on possible use cases and/or businesss models.</p>

 At bootstrap the `server.js` is launched.
 In the following the functionalities of each components :

 ``server.js`` :